IgniteUI/igniteui-docfx/en/components/charts/types/shape-chart.md

 ## Angular Scatter Polyline Chart

-The Scatter Polyline Chart renders an array or array of arrays of polylines in the Cartesian (x, y) coordinate system using [`IgxScatterPolylineSeriesComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxscatterpolylineseriescomponent.html) in the [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdatachartcomponent.html) component.
+The Angular Scatter Polyline Chart renders an array or array of arrays of polylines in the Cartesian (x, y) coordinate system using [`IgxScatterPolylineSeriesComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxscatterpolylineseriescomponent.html) in the [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdatachartcomponent.html) component.
 This chart can be used to outlines of plot diagrams, blueprints, or even the floor plan of buildings.
 Also, it can visualizes complex relationships between a large amount of elements.

 You can create this type of chart in the [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdatachartcomponent.html) control by binding your data to a [`IgxScatterPolylineSeriesComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxscatterpolylineseriescomponent.html), as shown in the example below: